delta-io/delta/docs/source/delta-batch.md

 3. Time Travel Reliability: These timestamp changes could affect the accuracy and consistency of time travel queries

 #### Enabling the Feature
-This feature can be enabled by setting the table property `delta.enableInCommitTimestamps` to `true`:
+This is a [writer table feature](versioning.md#what-are-table-features) and can be enabled by setting the table property `delta.enableInCommitTimestamps` to `true`:

 ```sql
 ALTER TABLE <table_name>